Georg Stumme: Second World War

-In June 1942 some German plans were captured by Soviet forces.
-Hitler blamed Stumme and ordered that he be court-martialled.
-He was relieved of command on 21 July 1942, was found guilty and was sentenced to five years imprisonment but Bock secured his release.
+In June 1942, some German plans were captured by Soviet forces.
+Hitler blamed Stumme, and ordered him court-martialled.
+He was relieved of command on 21 July 1942, was found guilty and was sentenced to five years imprisonment, but Bock secured his release.
 Ulrich von Hassell called it a case of "the grotesque game of tin soldiers which Hitler plays with the generals" in his diary and commented: "Stumme, commanding general of a tank corps, was sentenced to five years' imprisonment because [of the actions of a divisional staff officer].
-He was immediately pardoned, with Göring promising him a new command and is now being sent to Africa as a substitute for Rommel.
-An unmilitary, un-Prussian farce".
+He was immediately pardoned [in reality, he was released several weeks later], with Göring promising him a new command and now being sent to Africa as a substitute for Rommel.
+An unmilitary, un-Prussian farce."